leo0514/vpc-on-classic-network/using-vpn.md

 The VPN connections are deleted along with the VPN gateway.

-**Will IKE or IPSec policies be deleted if I delete a VPN gateway or VPN connection?**
+**Will IKE or IPsec policies be deleted if I delete a VPN gateway or VPN connection?**

-No, IKE and IPSec policies can apply to multiple connections.
+No, IKE and IPsec policies can apply to multiple connections.

 **What happens to a VPN gateway if I try to delete the subnet that the gateway is located on?**